LP10 letter

 • Evidence of multiple short-term employment contracts

-• The work you are applying for must be for less than 10 days
+• The work you are applying for must be for less than 10 days, though this can vary depending on your industry.

 • Proof that you are in control of your work